Although probiotics and prebiotics sound the same, prebiotics have an entirely different role in the body when it comes to your digestive health.

 Side Effects of Prebiotics

-Based on how effective prebiotics are for improving health, who wouldn’t want to eat them at every meal?
+Based on how effective prebiotics are for improving health, who wouldn’t want to eat them at every meal? [tweet_quote] Don’t pile on the prebiotics just yet — your body needs to get used to them at a slower pace.[/tweet_quote]

 While eating prebiotic-rich foods is a fast way to boost your health, there are precautions with increasing the prebiotics in your diet.
 Since plant fiber is tough for your body to break down and digest, adding too much fiber to your diet at once may cause digestive symptoms such as gas, bloating and abdominal cramping.
 This is especially true if you have a diet high in processed foods which contain very little fiber.
 In this case, it can take some time for your body to get used to breaking down high fiber foods.